firepear/homefarm/README.md

 At this point the compute node is ready for Ansible to take over its configuration management.
 You can test that everything is working by running `'ansible -m ping [NODE_NAME]'` from the control node.

+## Set up BOINC projects

+1. Define the projects the farm will be working on by editing `projects.yml`:
+     * Edit the placeholder `PROJ_URL`, `PROJ_EMAIL_ADDR`, and
+       `PROJ_PASSWORD` values for each project.
+     * Add/delete stanzas as needed.
+1. When info for all projects has been added, save the file and run the command `'ansible-playbook update-projects.yml'`.

+Your compute farm should begin communicating with the servers of your projects, and start crunching workunits.

 # Managing the farm